 He has co-authored over 200 papers published in international journals and presented in leading international conferences, all of them in the area of telecommunication networks.
 He was awarded the IRTF Applied Networking Research Prize in 2013, and the best paper award at ACM CoNEXT 2013, IEEE TRAC 2015, IEEE ICDCS 2015 and ITC 2015.
 He participated in the program committees of several conferences including ACM SIGCOMM, ACM CoNEXT, ACM IMC, IEEE Infocom, IEEE Globecom and IEEE ICC.
 He is Area Editor of ACM CCR, and part of the Editorial Board of IEEE/ACM Transactions on Networking and of IEEE Transactions of Networks and Service Management.
 He holds 7 patents.

-His research interests are in the design and investigation of energy efficient networks (green networks) and in traffic monitoring and analysis.
-He is currently the coordinator of the mPlane Integrated Project that focuses on building an Intelligent Measurement Plane for Future Network and Application Management.
+His research interests are in traffic monitoring and analysis with applications to security and traffic management, and in applications of Big Data techniques for traffic analysis.
+He was the coordinator of the mPlane Integrated Project that focuses on building an Intelligent Measurement Plane for Future Network and Application Management.

 - Telecommunications Laboratory (LM - TLC)